d3x41/documentation-dev/md/tools/packages.md

 ### partman-btrfs
 Forked to create BTRFS subvolumes

-### netcfg
-Forked to define kaisenlinux of hostname string

 ### simple-cdd
 Forked to add kaisen profile.
 The kaisen profile add a custom preseed for NETINST ISO,